youyanggu/yyg-seir-simulator/README.md

 ## Parameters

 There are several parameters that we need to provide the simulator before it can run.
-We describe them below:
+We describe them below.

+*Note: All reproduction number parameters are the R values before population immunity is applied.
+For example, if the `REOPEN_R` in New York is 1.2 and 20% of the population is infected. then the "true" Rt is 1.2 * 0.8 = 0.96.*

 #### `INITIAL_R_0`